silverstripe/silverstripe-framework/docs/en/03_Upgrading/index.md

 ### Any other script that needs running.

 Some third party modules may include their own migration tasks.
-Take a minute to consult the release notes of your third party dependencies to make sure you have miss anything.
+Take a minute to consult the release notes of your third party dependencies to make sure you haven't missed anything.